 “Finally awake, kitten?” a gentle voice hummed, accompanying a warm head rub.
 He was in a bed smelling of chocolates and alarmingly naked.
 Theodore felt a little heavy and was in no rush to get up.
 The fingers working their way gently through his hair felt far too nice.
 “You were out for two days.
 Even your shapeshifter genes struggled to chase away the poison.”

 Poison?
 Did Boss inject something into him again?
-He sat up, and with the back of his hand, he rubbed his eyes.
+Theo sat up, and with the back of his hand, he rubbed his eyes.
 Urgh.
 He felt stiff.
 Was he really asleep for two days?

-When he opened his eyes, he was greeted by Boss’s deep brown eyes reflecting concern.
-The worried expression quickly washed away, and that charming grin and playful glint in his eye sent shivers down his spine.
+When he opened his eyes, he was greeted by Boss’ concerned expression.
+The worry quickly washed away, and that charming grin and playful glint in his deep brown eyes sent shivers down Theo’ spine.

 “Cold?”
 Boss asked, touching the side of Theo’s face and making them lock eyes again.
 His hand was soft, and he resisted the temptation to nuzzle against it.
 The werecat knew Boss felt the heat in his cheeks.

 “If I said yes, you wouldn’t believe me,” Theodore muttered, pulling his face back.
 Escape was futile.
 Boss leaned into him.
 Their lips brushed against each other, but Boss settled for a kiss on the cheek.
 A wave of relief washed over him.